Anshulchoudhary0/Delhite-Fix-DeF-/README.md

 ---

+# The Problem

+Delhi is one of the most densely populated cities on Earth, home to over 20 million residents who share roads, water lines, electricity grids, and public spaces.

+Every day, thousands of civic issues go unreported or unresolved — not because the city lacks a complaint system, but because using it effectively is harder than it should be.

+A resident who spots a dangerous pothole outside their home faces an immediate maze: Is this MCD's responsibility or PWD's?
+Which app do I use?
+What exactly do I write so someone actually acts on it?
+Most residents either give up before filing, or file a complaint so vague — "there is a problem on my road" — that it gets silently deprioritized with no action and no explanation.

+For Hindi-speaking residents, the barrier is even higher.

+Formal complaint channels expect formal English, which excludes the majority of people who need the system most.

+The result is a city where civic problems compound — a pothole becomes a crater, a garbage pile becomes a health hazard, a burning dump becomes a contribution to Delhi's already dangerous air quality — simply because the gap between seeing a problem and successfully reporting it is too wide for most people to cross alone.

+---
+# Solution of it

+DelhiFix bridges that gap using a team of nine specialized AI agents, each with one clear job, working together as a pipeline that transforms any civic report — however vague, however informal, in Hindi or in English, typed or photographed — into a formal, verified, correctly routed complaint ready to file in seconds.

+A resident does not need to know whether their broken streetlight is MCD or BSES.
+They do not need to write in formal English.

+They do not need to know the difference between MCD 311 and CPGRAMS.

+They describe what they see, or simply photograph it, and DelhiFix handles the rest: classifying the issue, identifying the right department, drafting a complaint specific enough to action, verifying it meets quality standards before the resident ever sees it, and — if the complaint is ignored — helping them escalate through the right channels with the right tone.

+Beyond complaint filing, DelhiFix connects each report to its environmental consequence, showing residents how a garbage pile burning on their street contributes directly to Delhi's AQI, and giving them the DPCC helpline to take it further.
+Every complaint filed is one step toward cleaner air.

+---

 ## 🏗️ Multi-Agent Architecture

 The solution uses an orchestrated multi-agent design consisting of a central coordinator and several specialized utility agents: